RetJet/retjet-wc-integration/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv2 or later License - see the [LICENSE](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) file for details.

 ---